maubuz/2W6-Notes/docs/wk13/events.md

 ### Removing event listeners

-To remove an added handler, use the method `removeEventListener`, with the same syntax as `addEventHandler`:
+To remove an event handler from an element, use the method `removeEventListener`, with the same syntax as `addEventHandler`:

 ```javas
 element.removeEventListener(event, handler, [options]);